 I CONSIDERED DRAFTING a post on alliteration, but rethought that strategy.
 Why draw attention to a device I choose most often to avoid?
 Or to take a few shots at the poor thing, as tired and weary as the device is.
 There is enough criticism and pontificating in the world to waste a good rant on one of my pet peeves (which is, itself, alliteration).

 Use discretion (and restraint) when you alliterate.
 It has its uses.
 Some of them good ones.
 But it is often a sign of lazy writing, of being clever or attempting to be clever for clever's sake or because you feel you must.
 If you want your text to sound like a church billboard, and I am not sure why you would, but if you do, it will mean putting words made of plastic on a sterile white background, which already sounds unattractive.
 There are times when use of the device is masterful (most often by happy accident) depending on the form it takes and how it charms your text.
-And charm is the entire point, is it not, the very point of art?
+Charm is the entire point of art.
 Once again, Act 3 of Shakespeare's HAMLET offers instruction on the creature charm.

 Charm is subtle.
 It is shy.
 By some rule of shyness, it is best exercised when not forced, overexpressed, or overexposed.
 It is like perfume that way.
 That too is Hamlet's point.
 Excess can awaken suspicion in a reader.
 Or kill the effect (aversion).
 The idea is to attract, to stir appetite, to create a kind of mild delirium, an altered state, one that sweeps the reader/listener/audience into your influence.